krobbi/gmtk-2022/readme.md

 # Play Now
 The House Always Wins can be played in the browser on deskop at https://ruxaroh.itch.io/the-house-always-wins.

+# Disclaimer
+The game depicts gambling and gambling addictions.
+It should not be used as an accurate depiction of these issues or the conclusions it makes.

+If you are struggling with a gambling addiction, or any addiction, please seek professional help.

 # Description
 Control fate by shifting the odds in your favour!